 Keep in mind that this type of exhaustion is not at all the same as “feeling tired”.
 It is sometimes described as feeling like having the worst flu you’ve ever experienced.

-And exhaustion or crushing fatigue are not only frequent companions of those living with the refractory angina of MVD, but these symptoms can often be among the very first warning signs of heart disease in general.
+And exhaustion or crushing fatigue are not only frequent companions of those living with the refractory angina of MVD, but these symptoms can often be among the first warning signs of heart failure or heart disease in general.
 Such cardiac symptoms often tend to progress slowly over time and we may not even recognize that something is very, very wrong at first.
 We feel fatigued, gradually unable to exercise and perform work or other basic activities that had once been easy to do.
 “I just can’t understand what’s going on with me…” is a common lament.

 Few things in life can make us feel more exhausted than living with pain.
 People living with chronic pain (heart-related or not) typically wake up tired, even after having slept for a long time.
 For many, pain disrupts sleep, which leaves them even more exhausted.
 The combination of disturbed sleep and having to endure distressing pain can be draining, leaving exhaustion for much of the time a distressingly common state of being.